-HACA will project-base 50 vouchers at Chalmers Court East, eight (8) will be Project-based VASH Vouchers.
+HACA has project-based 50 vouchers at Chalmers Court East, eight (8) are Project-based VASH Vouchers.
 The property is located at 1700 E 3rd Street, Austin Texas.

 Eight (8) Project-based VASH Vouchers

 For the eight PBV VASH vouchers.
 HACA will accept HUD-VASH applicants for vacant units in the order received from the Veterans Affairs Austin Outpatient Clinic in accordance with HUD-VASH Operating Requirements.